jacobvons/FederatedLearning/README.md

 - After you've downloaded the package and prepared your dataset in the same way above, you can start the Federator using the same command above.
 - Depending on what you input for the ```--n``` parameter, in that many separate terminals, you start clients one at a time using a new terminal using this command: ```python Client.py --h 127.0.0.1 --p 65432 --path path_to_dataset --i client_id```
 - After you've created the expected amount of clients, the process will begin and you should see the same behaviour as before using ```StartClients.py```.

+### Use ```autotest.py```
+- ```autotest.py``` is a scripted developed for easy and convenient testing.
+The mechanism is to automatically generate subprocesses for both the federator and the clients using the ```StartClients.py``` logics.
+- It also allows users to put sets of parameters into a .csv file so that the program automatically tests on each of them in order.
+This is convenient for bulk testing.
+- To use it, first, simply create a .csv file containing the argument sets you want to test.
+Then, change the testing dataset path in the ```StartClients.py``` file.
+Finally, run ```python autotest.py``` in your terminal.